monoprosito/holberton-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly: This script displays the contents list of your current directory including hidden files, user and group IDs numerically in a long format.
 7. 6-firstdirectory: This script creates a directory named holberton in the /tmp directory.
 8. 7-movethatfile: This script moves the file betty from /tmp to /tmp/holberton.
+9. 8-firstdelete: This script delete the file betty from /tmp/holberton.